 While this doesn’t necessarily have much to do with the clogging features of your toilet, it does make things a whole lot easier.
-The less pieces there are to the toilet the better it’s going to be overall for you.
-So, take a look at the one piece and two piece designs and see which one is actually going to be the best fit for you.
-You want something that’s easy to clean and easy to use, after all and that’s where a one piece toilet is definitely going to shine.
+The fewer pieces there are to the toilet the better it’s going to be overall for you.
+So, take a look at the one-piece and two-piece designs and see which one is actually going to be the best fit for you.
+You want something that’s easy to clean and easy to use, after all and that’s where a one-piece toilet is definitely going to shine.

 Be sure that you’re getting something that looks good and that will provide you with a sleek style for your bathroom.
 This is going to be different depending on just what bathroom and who the person is, but you’re definitely going to have some great features available and different looks that can help you get a modern bathroom, contemporary bathroom or something in between.
 It’s all going to be up to you to decide just what you’re looking for and how you’re going to make the most out of it.

 If you’re looking to clog a toilet on purpose it’s actually quite easy to do.
 Flushing too much toilet paper, items that don’t belong in the toilet such as wipes and personal hygiene items and stopping the water from being able to flow will clog a toilet.

 How to Unclog a Bad Toilet Clog?